-Casa Grande Ruins is one of the largest existing historic structures in North America who’s purpose remains in question.
-It and the archeological finds tell the story of an era where the people traveled great distances for different reasons.
-And though Casa Grande Ruins National Monument is a lesser-visited National Park because of its’ size and location, its’ historic importance that dates back many centuries totally makes it worth the visit.
+Did you know that Casa Grande Ruins is one of the largest existing historic structures in North America which purpose still remains in question.
+The Ruins and its’ archeological findings tell the story of an era where the people traveled great distances for a variety of reasons this Arizona region.
+And though Casa Grande Ruins National Monument is deemed a lesser-visited National Park, this historic significance dating back many centuries and its’ story makes it totally worth the visit.

-Let’s see why you should put this particular National Monument on your bucket list!
+Let’s see why you should put this Casa Grande Ruins on your bucket list!

-Casa Grande Ruins is one of the largest existing historic structures in North America who’s purpose remains question.
+Casa Grande Ruins is one of the largest existing historic structures in North America.
+But, its’ purpose remains question.

 The Ancestral Sonoran Desert People would erect earthen buildings and walls; creating their own compound that lasted for centuries.
 And small remnants of those walls and structures remain today.

 But the Ancestral Sonoran Desert People were amazing artists and craftsmen.
-They would handcraft pottery out of the Tucson Basin clay.
+The local crafters would handcraft pottery out of the Tucson Basin clay.
 They would mine for minerals to grind pigments into a fine powder to make their slips and paint.

 Casa Grande Ruins RE-Discovered